shekhargulati/awesome-multitenancy/README.md

 # awesome-multitenancy

-This repository contains resources on Multi-tenacy architecture.
+This repository contains resources on Multitenant architecture.

 ## Articles & Tutorials